vanessacor/momsays/README.md

 # MomSays

-## Description

-This a project to practice and learn Laravel.
+Inspired by the child game "Simon Says"
 Problem: Mom is now working a lot, do not have time to do all the work.
 Solution: This is a list of chores that need to be done to keep the family healthy, happy and organize.
-The adults create a task that it will be display in a list.
-The kids then can assign themselve to the task.
-Once completed they can mark that task has done.
-If the adults are happy with it they can then put in archive.
+Mom create tasks that it will be displayed in a list.
+The kids then can assign themselve to the task.Once completed they can mark that task has done and earn points.

+## Description

+I've been learning Laravel at the Bootcamp and with my awesome team we built [this project](https://github.com/TeamEchoo/MeetEcho).
+After we finished I wanted to practice and learn more about Laravel so decided to create a web applications to manage my house chores.

 ## Project Requirements
+My own requirements for this projects:

-- TDD
+- Build with TDD
--
+- Apply Laravel best practices
-- Simple UI using bootstrap

-## Reflection

 ## Screen Shots, Demo